monisun/yowl/README.md

 ## Yowl

-This is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).
+Yowl is a Yelp search app using the [Yelp API](http://developer.rottentomatoes.com/docs/read/JSON).

 Time spent: `20`